littlebenlittle/littlebenlittle.github.io/site/blog/06-Network-Topology-and-Logic.md

 decrementing the Time-To-Live header by 1.
-If a router receives an IP packet for which it has no next route, the IP specification designates that the the router should reply to the sender with an ICMP (another layer 3 protocol) packet designating "no route to host".
+If a router receives an IP packet for which it has no next route, the IP specification designates that the the router should reply to the sender with an [ICMP][icmp] packet designating "no route to host".

 So IP is powerful in that provides routing of packets between systems that don't share a direct physical link.
 It is still